 About the Company: Quotus Systems, LLC was established to build websites, apps, and other tech products for clients in need.
 The company's all-in-one social networking tool weSocial was recently released for the iPhone and iPad, and has been well-received in the Apple App Store.
 Additionally, Justin started the Bahamas Urban Renewal Project to bring foundation tech tools and knowledge to underprivileged students abroad.
 Learn more about Quotus Systems.

 Experience at iD Tech: Justin attended iD Tech Camps and sparked his love for STEM subjects like app development and filmmaking.

-These students–and many other iD Tech campers and alumni–exemplify the spirit of innovation and entrepreneurship.
+These students--and many other iD Tech campers and alumni--exemplify the spirit of innovation and entrepreneurship.
 They combined their passions with the one-of-a-kind skills learned at iD Tech in order to create BIG things from the ground up.
 You can, too.
-Whether you’re interested in coding, game design, app development, filmmaking, robotics, philanthropy, or some combination of the above, you can start small and achieve awesome results.
-Find a camp location near you or learn how to become a young tech entrepreneur by downloading the free eBook below.
+Whether you're interested in coding, game design, app development, filmmaking, robotics, philanthropy, or some combination of the above, you can start small and achieve awesome results.
+Find a camp location near you or learn more about our teen programs.

 Want to meet more of our outstanding students?
 View all iD Tech student success stories.